 3 tablespoons of Kasuri methi (dried fenugreek leaves)

 150 ml of cream

-Thanks to Payal Thakurani, who introduced me to the indian kitchen and keeps inspiring me with her recipes on her book Curries for the Soul.
+Thanks to Payal Thakurani, who introduced me to the Indian kitchen and keeps inspiring me with her recipes on her cookbook Curries for the Soul.